HomeResidents City Clerk Municipal Elections

 Absentee Ballot

 The State of Georgia allows absentee voting by mail and in-person.
-The last day to submit an absentee ballot application is October 27, 2023.
+Register for an absentee ballot on the Georgia Secretary of State website.

 Fulton County Elections